martharobinson/switching_talk/PITCHME.md

 #### Summary

 - Switching was common
-- Swiching occured between every pair of light levels
+- Switching occurred between every pair of light levels
 - One cell can switch multiple times
 - Switching is associated with spatial instability